Maplewood, New Jersey: Local government

 Maplewood is governed under the Township form of government, one of 141 municipalities (of the 564) statewide that use this form.
 The governing body is a Township Committee, which is comprised of five members who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor for a one-year term, and another to serve as Deputy Mayor.
 The Mayor has the responsibility of Chair for the Township Committee meetings with voice and vote.
 The Mayor is considered the head of the municipal government.

 The Township Committee is the legislative body of the municipality and is responsible for enacting the township's laws.
 The Township Committee is also an executive body.
 Under this form of government, the elected Township Committee sets policy and overall direction for the Township.
 The Township staff, under the direction of the Township Administrator, carries out Committee policy and provides day to day services.
 The Township Administrator serves as the chief administrative officer and is accountable to the Township Committee.

-As of 2025, members of the Maplewood Township Committee are Mayor Dean Dafis (D, term on committee and as mayor ends December 31, 2023), Deputy Mayor Deborah Engel (D, term on committee ends 2025; term as deputy mayor ends 2023), Nancy J. Adams (D, 2024), Jamaine L. Cripe (D, 2024) and Victor De Luca (D, 2023).
+As of 2025, members of the Maplewood Township Committee are Mayor Nancy J. Adams (D, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Malia Herman (D, term on committee ends 2027; term as deputy mayor ends 2025), Dean Dafis (D, 2026), Victor De Luca (D, 2026) and Deborah Engel (D, 2025).

+Fire protection in the township is provided by the South Essex Fire Department, which was formed in July 2022 as the successor to the former Maplewood Fire Department and South Orange Fire Department.